 We need a radical change of perspectives and policy for rural and island communities.
 This is the conclusion of research rooted in communities and institutions across the Northern Periphery and Arctic, from Canada to Finland, and including Ireland and Scotland.

-Funded by the NPA Programme, the research led to calls to redefine peripherality, which were taken up by the Regional Studies Association (see event and blog), the Nordic Council of Ministers (through Nordic Talks), the Northern Periphery and Arctic Programme (at their Annual Event in 2021) and the Scottish Government’s Scottish Rural Network, who are funding CoDeL to communicate and build a network of practitioners around redefining peripherality.
+Funded by the NPA Programme, the research led to calls to redefine peripherality, which were taken up by the Regional Studies Association (see event and blog), the Nordic Council of Ministers (through Nordic Talks), the Northern Periphery and Arctic Programme (at their Annual Event in 2021) and the Scottish Government’s Scottish Rural Network, who funded CoDeL to communicate and build a network of practitioners around redefining peripherality.
+The RSA Blog won the Best Blogpost of 2022 Award (see here).

-While the results emerged from research on the economic and health impacts of Covid-19 on island and rural communities, they apply all the more so as we face the climate emergency.
+While the results emerged from research on the economic and health impacts of Covid-19 on island and rural communities, they apply all the more so as we face the twin climate and biodiversity emergencies.

 The research across 11 countries and across diverse disciplines, such as health, economics and human rights, was delivered by a partnership, led by CoDeL, of 6 universities / research institutes, 3 public institutions and 3 business networks .